intel/xpumanager/doc/CLI_user_guide.md

 2021-11-08 13:31:47.100, 00, 0, 000,    , 0300
 ```

-Start to dump the devce raw statistics to the CSV file.
+Start to dump the device raw statistics to the CSV file.
 ```
 xpumcli dump --rawdata --start -d 0 -t 0 -m 0,1,2
 Task 0 is started.